 We first look at the space of the new physics parameters -- sterile neutrino mass ($m_s$) and the vector mediator mass ($M_X$), and present our results in \Cref{fig:MXms}.
 As expected\footnote{The \Cref{fig:MXms} should be compared with Fig. 2 in \cite{Chauhan:2018dkd}}, we find a large degenerate parameter space that results in dips in the event spectrum.
 We also find an island for $M_X=5-10$ MeV, which is largely independent of the sterile neutrino mass.
 In this region, the dip due to sterile neutrino is below the 60 TeV threshold of the HESE sample, and there is a dip between 300-800 TeV due to the heavier active neutrino.
 This is similar to the case of neutrino secret interaction ($\nu$SI), which is considered in Ref. \cite{Ng:2014pca}.
 We also highlight the $m_s = 2.6$ eV that is hinted in recent results \cite{Serebrov:2020kmd, IceCubeCollaboration:2022tso}.

 We now look at the space of astrophysical neutrino flux parameters -- spectral index ($\gamma_{\texttt{astro}}$) and the normalization scale ($\Phi_{\texttt{astro}}$).
 The scan of the profile likelihood is presented in \Cref{fig_phigamma}.
 We find that the inclusion of the dips leads to lower values of the spectral index.
 The inclusion of the Glashow resonance event also disfavors large values of the spectral index.
 This is one of the key results of the paper.
-At present, with only 7.5 years of data, there is a large overlap between the preferred regions for SPL and SPL with dips.
+At present, with only 7.5 years of data, there is a large overlap between the preferred regions for SPL and SPL-with-dips.
 However, the trend is clearly noticeable.
 In the future, with additional data from other neutrino telescopes, we anticipate that the overlap will be resolved.
 This was recently demonstrated in Ref. \cite{Fiorillo:2022rft}, where the authors search for a bump-like feature in the spectrum.
 We also look at single parameter profile likelihood, and the results have been presented in \Cref{fig:gamma}.
-It is clear that the inclusion of absorption features leads to a lowering of the spectral index and thus reduces the tension in the HESE and Northern Tracks samples.
-A future systematic study would also include the impact of absorption on the Northern Tracks sample.
+It is clear that due to the inclusion of dips in the spectrum, the fits to HESE and GR data prefer a harder spectral index.

-In order to highlight the difference between the SPL best-fit and the best-fit parameters for SPL with dips, we show the neutrino flux prediction overlaid with the reconstructed flux from the IceCube collaboration in \Cref{fig:flux_events}.
+In order to highlight the difference between the SPL best-fit and the best-fit parameters for SPL-with-dips, we show the neutrino flux prediction overlaid with the reconstructed flux from the IceCube collaboration in \Cref{fig:flux_events}.
 This plot only indicates of the position of dips in the neutrino spectrum.
 In our analysis, the likelihood is computed using the data from the deposited energy event spectrum.
 We have shown the predicted event spectrum from the two sets of best-fit parameters in \Cref{fig:flux_events}.
-As mentioned earlier, we assume that the atmospheric neutrinos are unaffected by the new physics, and the background predictions for both fits are the same.
-In a more detailed analysis, one may consider varying the atmospheric neutrino parameters.
+As mentioned earlier, we have verified that the atmospheric neutrino paramters are unaffected by the new physics, and the background predictions for both fits are statistically indistinguishable.
+In a more detailed analysis, one may consider varying the models for atmospheric neutrinos.
 As there is a large overlap in the 68\% C.L. interval of the two fits, we choose not to show the uncertainty bands in these figures.